syllaousmane370/week-/README.md

 # week-
-hello i am a student
+hello i am a student and my name is ousmane sylla im a 18